Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Navigate in AR/README.md

 ## About the data

 This sample uses Esri's [World Elevation](https://elevation3d.arcgis.com/arcgis/rest/services/WorldElevation3D/Terrain3D/ImageServer) service to ensure that route lines are placed appropriately in 3D space.
 It uses Esri's [World Route](https://www.arcgis.com/home/item.html?id=1feb41652c5c4bd2ba5c60df2b4ea2c4) service to calculate routes.
-The world routing service requires authentication and does consume ArcGIS Online credits.

-**Note:** This routing service requires one of the following authentication methods
+**Note:** This routing service requires one of the following authentication methods:

-* An ArcGIS Online organizational subscription and consumes credits
+* An ArcGIS Online organizational subscription and credits
-* An ArcGIS Developer account and consumes credits
+* An ArcGIS Developer account and credits
 * An API key

-To access this sample with ArcGIS identity/named user login using OAuth workflow, please read more at [ArcGIS Identity](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/arcgis-identity/).
+To access the routing service with ArcGIS identity/named user login using OAuth workflow, please read more at [ArcGIS Identity](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/arcgis-identity/).

-The routing service can also be accessed with an API key, either specified in AppDelegate or in the sample.
+The routing service can also be accessed with an API key.
 Please read more at [API keys](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/).

 Learn more about [security and authentication on ArcGIS Developers website](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/).